-Below is a list to give you a bit of an idea about preparing your investment property to be tenanted.
+Below is a list to give you a bit of an idea about preparing investment property for tenants.

-Savvy investors shouldn’t be too worried about fees anyway because they are tax deductible and fairly insignificant.
-Especially when you consider the wrong property manager can cost you considerably more in lost rental income if the wrong tenant is in place, the investment property sits vacant or they fail to do regular rental increases.
+Savvy investors shouldn’t be too worried about fees anyway because they are tax-deductible and relatively insignificant.
+Especially when you consider the wrong property manager can cost you considerably more in lost rental income if the wrong tenant is in place, the investment property sits vacant, or they fail to do regular rental increases.

 So our fees for preparing your investment property for rent are:

 This is what we charge to manage the property.
 Make sure the rent is paid on time, make sure the tenant is looking after the investment property, make sure maintenance is dealt with etc.

 $5.50 inc GST a month technology fee

 This assist to cover the cost of all the technology we need these days to run a property management business.

 1 weeks rent plus GST for placing a tenant

 This fee is for marketing, taking tenant enquiries, showing the investment property, taming applications, processing applications, preparing the lease, and entry condition report.
 Its hours of work.

 1/2 weeks rent plus GST for a lease renewal